d3/d3-ease/README.md

 <a name="ease" href="#ease">#</a> <b>ease</b>(<i>type</i>[, <i>arguments…</i>])

 Returns an easing function of the specified *type*.
 Some easing types may also take optional *arguments*, as described below.

-The returned function takes a normalized time *t*, typically in the range [0,1], and returns an eased time *tʹ*, also typically in the range [0,1].
-Note that some types, such as `"elastic"` may return eased values substantially outside the range [0,1].
-See below for supported types.

 Each built-in *type* may be extended with one of three modes.
 For example, `"cubic-in-out"` has the type `"cubic"` and mode `"in-out"`.
 If a mode is not specified, it defaults to `"in"`.

 * `"in"` - the identity function.
 * `"out"` - reverses the easing direction to [1,0].
 * `"in-out"` - copies and mirrors the easing function from [0,.5] and [.5,1].

+The returned function takes a normalized time *t*, typically in the range [0,1], and returns an eased time *tʹ*, also typically in the range [0,1].
+Note that some types, such as `"elastic"` may return eased values substantially outside the range [0,1].

 <a name="_ease" href="#_ease">#</a> <i>ease</i>(<i>t</i>)